tymyrddin/blue-phish/source/docs/notes/phishing.md

 # Phishing

-***Phishing*** (Email) is a way an adversary might use to contact you in an attempt to gather personal information about you, or worse.

 Phishing attempts to trick people into clicking on fraudulent links in emails.
 The link typically takes the person to a seemingly legitimate site with a malware download, or even just a form that asks them to type in their usernames, passwords, credit card numbers, bank account details, and other private information.

 ## Detection